-Vin Mariani was so popular that it received a papal endorsement, with Pope Leo XIII awarding Mariani a medal of appreciation for his creation.
+Vin Mariani was so popular it received a papal endorsement, with Pope Leo XIII awarding Mariani a medal of appreciation for his creation.
 Advertisements for Vin Mariani claimed that it would restore energy, vitality, strength, and health.

-Well, one of the countries he exported his coca-wine was the good ole’ USA.
-And, in the Peach State, an Atlanta-based pharmacist named John Pemberton had developed his own coca wine in 1885, called Pemberton’s French Wine Coca containing a mix of wine, coca leaf, and kola nut.
+In the Peach State, an Atlanta-based pharmacist named John Pemberton had developed his own coca wine in 1885, called Pemberton’s French Wine Coca containing a mix of wine, coca leaf, and kola nut.
 However, when the 18th Amendment was passed, the era of Prohibition began, making sales and consumption of alcohol illegal in the States.

 “Coca” is in reference to the coca plant.
 The leaves of the plant are from what cocaine is derived.

 “Cola” is derived from kola nut, one of the many well-known sources of caffeine.

 What resulted with liquid empire worth billions today.

 Initial advertisements for Pemberton’s Coca-Cola billed it as an "an intellectual beverage" for turbulent, inventive, noisy, neurotic new America."
 Other ads promoted Coca-Cola as a temperance drink "offering the virtues of coca without the vices of alcohol."

 Pemberton himself ran ads calling his drink "one of the most delightful, cheering, and invigorating of fountain drinks."